ordina-jworks/ordina-jworks.github.io/_posts/2020-05-30-terraform.md

 Some basic setups were created and it showed great potential for the required setup.
 So Terraform to the rescue!

-## How to structure Terraform to allow for a 2-second tire change
+## How to structure Terraform to allow for a two second tire change

 One of the challenges of creating a Terraform setup is to determine a way to structure the code.
 Looking online provided more questions than answers.